 The purpose of financial aid is to help students who, without such aid, would find it difficult or impossible to attend the College.
 The College adheres to a nationally established policy and philosophy of financial aid for education.
 The basis of this policy is that students and parents have the primary responsibility for financing an education.
-Students with questions may contact TCAT Shelbyville's financial aid offices at the Shelbyville Main Campus (931)685-5013.
+Students with questions may contact Tennessee College of Applied Technology - Shelbyville's financial aid offices at the Shelbyville Main Campus (615) 441-6220 or the Clarksville Campus (931) 572-1694.